Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Description

-Carrying out the evaluation activities included in the continuous evaluation system.
+Carrying out the assessment activities that form part of the continuous evaluation system.

 Hours